Flu Vaccine

 Quick Facts

-• Pregnant people are at higher risk of complications from the flu than people who are not pregnant.
+• Pregnant women are at higher risk of complications from the flu than women who are not pregnant.

 • The best protection against the flu is to get the flu vaccine.
 Data from millions of women obtained over many years show that the flu vaccine is safe during pregnancy.